 SD-WAN isn't dead - it's evolving into something more comprehensive and better suited to modern enterprise needs.
 As Gartner's report suggests, the future of SD-WAN is intertwined with AI, security, and cloud-native architectures.

-At Cloudbrink, we're leading this evolution with our Personal SASE solution, which reimagines SD-WAN for the era of hybrid work.
+At Cloudbrink, we're leading the evolution of SASE with our Personal SASE solution, which reimagines SD-WAN, and therefore SASE, for the era of hybrid work.
 By integrating SD-WAN functionality into a broader, AI-driven security and networking framework, we're not just keeping SD-WAN alive - we're propelling it into the future.

 The question isn't whether SD-WAN is dead, but how it's being reborn to meet the challenges of tomorrow's digital landscape.
 And at Cloudbrink, we're excited to be at the forefront of this transformation.